Updated August 2017

 Not Kerry Baker

-Hola, - My name is Kerry Baker and I am a partner with Ventanas Mexico and author of the "Interactive Guide to Learning Spanish Free Online," a curation of the best Spanish language tools on the web, linked and organized into lesson plans.
+Hola, - My name is Kerry Baker (a.k.a.
+Kerry Danger).
+I am a partner with Ventanas Mexico and author of the "Interactive Guide to Learning Spanish Free Online," a curation of the best Spanish language tools on the web, linked and organized into lesson plans.
 Take a look at the reviews!

 I also just released "If Only I Had a Place" a guide on renting for the aspiring expat (the things realtors don't want you to know).